statechannels/statechannels/packages/docs-website/docs/docs/server-app-devs/quick-start-dapp.md

 ## Installing

-You will want to add both `@statechannels/server-wallet` to your project:
+You will want to add `@statechannels/server-wallet` to your project:

 ```console
 > yarn add @statechannels/server-wallet